 A great option for portable water storage is the 7-gallon container made by Reliance.
 These containers have been around for many years and have proven themselves to be reliable.
 They can be quite heavy, weighing nearly 60 pounds when full, but they are still rather portable and it’s fairly easy to throw a couple in the car if necessary.
 When tipped on their side with an attachable spigot, they’re easy to drain.

 If you’d like to store a larger amount of water, 55-gallon drums are a fantastic option.
 There are a number of manufacturers that make these food-grade plastic barrels; Augason Farms is one particularly popular brand.
 With 55-gallon drums, it’s important to also purchase a pump to get the water out of the barrel for use.
 Get a water preserver for treating it before drinking.

 What Not to Do

-Another common mistake is to not have a way to purify the water or get it out of the containers.
+Another common mistake is overlooking how you will purify the water or get it out of the containers.
 Having a 55-gallon drum of water is great, but with no pump to get that water out, you’re going to have a huge challenge on your hands.
 When you do decide what kind of container to store water in, make sure you find an appropriate way to get it out.
-Also know how to use bleach or other water-purifying tablets when it comes time to actually use that water in an emergency.
+Also, know how to use bleach or water-purifying tablets when it comes time to use that water in an emergency.

-If you’re interested in learning how you can reduce your household water consumption, check out our complete guide to water conservation at home.
+Learn how you can avoid wasting this valuable resource; check out our complete guide to water conservation at home.